noydb/oworms-ui/README.md

 ### Features
 - Viewing words, creating, updating words
 - linking tags to words
+- liking/favouriting words
 - receive an email everytime a word is created or updated
 - filtering by any of the available fields
 - retrieve a random word
-- view statistics on the application
+- view statistics on the application & the words
 - import spreadsheet of words
 - export all words to csv
 - fully responsive

 ### Planned Features
-- automated creation of words
+- Full implementation of ui design
-- adding word with assistance/wizard
-- more detailed statistics, daily, weekly stats, graphs, etc
+- allowing multiple parts of speech and definitions to be linked to one word
 - linking of synonyms and antonyms
 - ability to delete words
-- allowing multiple parts of speech and definitions to be linked to one word
-- Full implementation of ui design
+- automated creation of words, adding word with assistance/wizard
+- more detailed statistics, daily, weekly stats, graphs, etc